 Our findings support recent literature that suggests how replacing the external capital market with an internal one may affect corporate financing.
-Fig. 7 and Table 13 display the results.
+Fig. 7 and Table 10 display the results.
 First, more than twothirds (70%) of CFOs believe that the most important financial benefit of integrating multiple businesses under the roof of the internal capital market is "lower cost of capital" (Hann, Ogneva, and Ozbas, 2013).
-They argue that the internal capital markets' ability to transfer resources to cash-poor divisions may reduce a firm's systematic risk by avoiding countercyclical costs of financial distress.25 Our result provides confirming evidence of this argument that explicitly rejects the conventional textbook view that diversification cannot affect the firm's cost of capital (see Ross, Westerfield, and Jaffe, 2006).
+The authors argue that the internal capital markets' ability to transfer resources to cash-poor divisions may reduce a firm's systematic risk by avoiding countercyclical costs of financial distress.32 Our result provides confirming evidence of this argument that explicitly rejects the conventional textbook view that diversification cannot affect the firm's cost of capital (see Ross, Westerfield, and Jaffe, 2006).
 Coinsurance may enable the diversified firm to reduce distress risks that standalone firms cannot avoid on their own.
 Second, coinsurance can increase debt capacity, as first noted by Lewellen (1971).
-This argument is important to a large proportion of the respondents (60%).26 Therefore, our result supports recent empirical evidence in favor of the "more-money" hypothesis (Kuppuswamy and Villalonga, 2015), even though Berger and Ofek (1995) and Comment and Jarrell (1995) find either no or weak associations
+This argument is important to a large proportion of the respondents (60%).33 Therefore, our result supports recent empirical evidence in favor of the "more-money" hypothesis (Benz and Hoang, 2019; Kuppuswamy and Villalonga, 2015), even though Berger and Ofek (1995) and Comment and Jarrell (1995) find either no or weak associations between diversification and actual leverage.
+Firms with higher debt ratios (71.7% vs. 51.7%) and firms with many lines of business (68.8% vs. 53.4%, see also Internet Appendix E.1, column 2) find this effect significantly more important.

-24 In the long term, firms may respond to financing constraints by expanding the scope of internal capital market activity (Matvos, Seru, and Silva, 2017).
+31 In the long term, firms may respond to financing constraints by expanding the scope of internal capital market activity (Matvos, Seru, and Silva, 2017).

-25 In general, financial distress tends to occur during downturns (see, for example, Almeida and Philippon, 2007).
+32 In general, financial distress tends to occur during downturns (see, for example, Almeida and Philippon, 2007).

-26 In addition, all the CFOs in our pre-testing group emphasized the importance of this potential benefit of coinsurance.
+33 In addition, all the CFOs in our pre-testing group emphasized the importance of this potential benefit of coinsurance.